 Why does Spectrum support a digital education grant program?

-Too many U.S. adults still do not have broadband at home.
+Too many U.S. families still do not have broadband at home.
 Spectrum is committed to supporting organizations that educate community members on the benefits of broadband.

 How do I determine if my organization is in a Spectrum market?

 Visit spectrum.com/digitaled to determine if your organization is in a Spectrum market.

 When is the deadline to submit my organization’s application?

 When will I be notified if my organization is selected to receive funding?

 Winners of the 2020 Spectrum Digital Education grant will be notified in August 2020.

-How will I know if Spectrum has received by application?
+How will I know if Spectrum has received my application?